 Despite Ballintober’s storied past and impressive ivy-clad remains, archaeologists first investigated the castle in 2008.
 When Niall Brady applied to the Castle Studies Trust for funding in 2013 the project to survey the castle offered the chance to push forward our understanding of the castle.

 Though the castle now lies in ruins, parts of it stand up to 4m high (13ft).
 Ballintober Castle is rectangular, measuring 73.8m by 80.5m (242ft by 264ft).
 There is a tower at each corner, and on the east side the entrance is flanked by two further towers.
 The polygonal corner towers are thought to emulate the design of Edward I’s Caernarfon Castle in Wales.
 As well as being a military structure, emulating the most powerful of royal castles, Ballintober was a residence.
 Its comfortable accommodation revealed by the fireplaces marked it as a palace castle.

 Ballintober is a ‘keepless castle’ which means it does not have a great tower such as the one seen at Trim Castle (Ireland) or Dover Castle (England).
 Instead it relied on its outer walls.
 There are a few castles like Ballintober.
 Richard de Burgh also built Ballymote as a keepless castles around the same time.
-Just 18km (11mi) to the south-east of Ballintober is Roscommon, which may have provided the template for Ballintober.
+Just 18km (11mi) to the south-east is Roscommon, which may have provided the template for Ballintober.
 It was built decades earlier in 1269 on behalf of Henry III.
 Ballintober is the largest keepless castle in Ireland, and is more than twice the size of Roscommon despite its royal patronage.